StamusNetworks/suricata-language-server/README.md

 Networks](https://www.stamus-networks.com/) from [Visual studio Marketplace](https://marketplace.visualstudio.com/items?itemName=StamusNetworks.suricata-ls)
 and install it into your Visual Studio Code instance.
-You can also direcly install it from Visual Studio Code via the Extensions menu.
+You can also directly install it from Visual Studio Code via the Extensions menu.

 Then you can configure it via the settings.
 Main settings are the path to the Suricata Language Server binary and the path to the Suricata